 Erich also talks about:

 2. Insight yoga

 This book was compiled by Sarah Powers.
 It is very informative and it is full of pictures and eye-openers.
-The book describes meridian hypothesis and the way it is related to yoga in a unique way.
+The book describes the meridian hypothesis and the way it is related to yoga in a unique way.

 The book mainly concentrates on yin yoga and there are a number of yoga patterns which are meant to press specific meridians and assist in the repairing of certain organs.
 The book also breaks down yoga actions into and small and large forms so that people can accommodate them in their schedules easily.

 Sarah concludes her book with highlights on various seated pranayama exercises, the best consciousness contemplations, and primary Buddha dharma.

 3. Yoga mind, body, and spirit (Going back to wholeness)